Stranger Things Season 2 New Characters Netflix Spoiler

 Netflix's hit show Stranger Things has debuted posters for season 2 and with them, new characters and lots of new speculation.
 The show, which is a total '80s flashback and takes its cues from classic horror films of the time period, is a scary, thrilling ride.
 While the first season was a summer binge, season 2 is appropriately debuting in time for Halloween.

-Taking place in Hawkins, Indiana, residents are terrorized by monsters and supernatural forces.
+Taking place in Hawkins, Indiana, residents are terrorised by monsters and supernatural forces.
 What dangers await them in season 2?
 Who else goes missing and fall victim to The Upside Down?

 Here's what we've learned: returning are Eleven (Millie Bobby Brown) and Dustin (Gaten Matarazzo), joining the cast are Max (Sadie Sink) and her brother, Billy (Dacre Montgomery).
 The posters show the characters, including Winona Ryder's Joyce and Noah Schnapp's Will, looking terrified, with the words, "It only gets stranger..." across the image.